fsprojects-archive/zzarchive-ApiaryProvider/docs/content/contributing.md

 The root directory contains a number of Visual Studio solutions (`*.sln`) files that group the projects in the main logical groups:

- * **FSharp.Data.sln** contains the main projects that implement the F# Data functionality (such as runtime and design-time type provider libraries).
-If you want to contribute code that is not quite ready yet, but looks interesting, then please add it to the experimental projects.
+ * **ApiaryProvider.sln** contains the main projects that implement the Apiary Provider functionality (such as runtime and design-time type provider libraries).

- * **FSharp.Data.ExtraPlatforms.sln** contains the equivalent projects of `FSharp.Data.sln`
-   but targeting additional platforms such as Portable Class Libraries.

- * **FSharp.Data.Tests.sln** is a library with tests for F# Data and it also contains the content of this web site (as `*.fsx` and `*.md`) files.
+ * **ApiaryProvider.Tests.sln** is a library with tests for Apiary Provider and it also contains the content of this web site (as `*.fsx` and `*.md`) files.
 Look here if you want to edit the documentation!

-## Projects and multi-targetting
+## Projects and multi-targeting

 One problem with developing type providers is supporting multiple versions of the .NET platform.
 Type providers consist of two components:

  * **Runtime** is the part of the type provider that is actually used when the compiled F# code that uses the provider runs.
-This assembly also has the non type-provider components of FSharp.Data: the JSON and CSV parsers, and the HTTP utilities.

  * **Design time** is the part that is used when editing F# code that uses type provider in your favourite editor or when compiling code.
 For example, in the